 Pencil beam scanning provides high-precision treatment due to its gating capability, delivering a superior dose of the beam with higher efficacies and reduced side effects and improving patient outcomes in the long-term, improving their quality of life.

 The synchrotron scatters radiation with low secondary neutrons and reduces radiation risk in the patients.
-The radiation shielding required for the accelerator is approximately 40% less than some of the other systems available in the market.
+The radiation shielding required for the accelerator is approximately 40% less than that of some of the other systems available in the market.

 The system is fitted with orthogonal imaging and can connect with other imaging solutions in the room, such as computed tomography (CT), which allows for the correction of the patient alignment.